snorux/sm-ext-GameUILagFix/README.md

 Prevents adding FL_ONTRAIN to game_ui

 ## Installation:
+- Windows:
+  - Drag and drop into .dll and gamedata into folders
+- Linux:
-- Drag and drop into game folder
+  - Drag and drop .so and gamedata into folders

 <br/>
 Untested for linux